ADLINK/meta-adlink-ampere/dynamic-layers/meta-virtualization/recipes-extended/xen/README.md

 dafault value is 4096, and it can be changed by setting this variable in the `conf/local.conf` file.

-For more information about ComHpc platform e.g.: firmware update, see:
+For more information about ComHpc-AVA platform e.g.: firmware update, see:
 [https://docs.ipi.wiki/COMHPC/ava](https://docs.ipi.wiki/COMHPC/ava)

 Known Issues: